operate-first/training/README.md

 * Designed to apply [instructional design best practices](https://blog.commlabindia.com/elearning-design/instructional-design-best-practices-guide) and [Adult Learning Theory (andragogy)](https://en.wikipedia.org/wiki/Andragogy).

-* Developed and maintained in markdown files, Jupyter Notebooks, and Jupyter Books.
+* Developed and maintained in **modules**, which each module representing a learning objective ("After this module, you should be able to...").

-* Organized into courses, but set up as modular topics that can be reused across courses.
+* Designed to assemble into larger chunks to create training courses, workbooks, or programs.

 Training content ***is not***: